tomishing/recruitment/README.md

 # recruitment

-This slides is for recruitment of international applicants for the phd course in Nagoya University.
+This slides is for recruitment of international applicants in the Lao PDR  for the phd course in Nagoya University.